Pierson Township, Michigan

 Pierson Township is a civil township of Montcalm County in the U.S. state of Michigan.
-The population was 2,866 at the 2000 census.
-The Village of Pierson is located within the township.
+The population was 3,363 at the 2020 census.
+The village of Pierson is located within the township.

 History

 The historical tribes inhabiting the region were the Ottawa, Chippewa and Potawatomi.
 Settlers began arriving in the 1830s.

 Geography

+The township is in far western Montcalm County, bordered to the west by Newaygo County and to the south by Kent County.
+The village of Pierson is in the southern part of the township.
+U.S. Route 131 crosses the township, leading north 27 mi to Big Rapids and southwest the same distance to Grand Rapids.